angie0120/aws-automated-access-review/README.md

 ### AWS security services

 - IAM Access Analyzer only starts working after you set it up.
-It doesn’t look back at old data.
+- IAM Access Analyzer doesn’t look back at old data.
 So if you change its settings, remember to re-run the Lambda.
 - CloudTrail must log all management events for useful results.

 ### Serverless architecture & devops